xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ####  1.2.69. <a name='def__set_servo_angle_j__selfanglesspeedNonemvaccNonemvtimeNoneis_radianNonekwargs:'></a>def __set_servo_angle_j__(self, angles, speed=None, mvacc=None, mvtime=None, is_radian=None, **kwargs):

 ```
-Set the servo angle, execute only the last instruction, need to be set to servo motion mode
+Set the servo angle, execute only the last instruction, need to be set to servo motion mode(self.set_mode(1))
 Note:
     1. This interface does not modify the value of last_used_angles/last_used_joint_speed/last_used_joint_acc